holochain/holochain-infra/modules/flake-parts/microvms.nix-cache/README.md

 # Nix Cache MicroVM

-This machine can be used to set up a holochain nix cache for local networks. once booted the cache will be continously updated.
+This machine can be used to set up a holochain nix cache for local networks.
+Once booted the cache will be continously updated.

 The current plan is to use one signing key per event.
+In this document all examples are given for the _ams2023sep_ event (Amsterdam September 2023 Hackathon).

 ## Requirements